Xiangyu-Hu/SPHinXsys/README.md

         Use Cmake to build project file
         Configure x64 build and Generate
         After configuration, one can choose debug or release mode of the project file.
+        Note that you need choose the same debug or release mode in the Visual Studio as you have chosen in Cmake.
+        Otherwise, it may lead to compiling issues.

 6. Build execute able and run test cases in Visual Studio